Occupational Therapy as a Profession & Career

 - Local newspaper advertising

 - State Association job placement listings

-- State Association newsletters
+- State Association newsletters and websites

 - University placement services